EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "The Eighth Configuration," he said as he drew.
 "A proof that divinity itself follows rules.
 And once you understand the rules..."

 "You can control them," Vallus breathed.
-"Or redirect them.
+"Or play around them.
 What do you need from me?"

 "I need you to be the catalyst.
 To willingly engage with your suppressed nature and channel it through the Configuration."